 Brian Auld, President

-Brian Auld is entering his third season as President of the Tampa Bay Rays, and his twelfth season with the club.
+Brian Auld has served as President of the Tampa Bay Rays since 2014, after starting with the club in 2005.
 During his first year as team president, Auld brought a renewed focus to the Rays mission: to energize the community through the magic of Rays baseball, by emphasizing the Rays commitment to the community and its employee-first culture.

 Prior to joining the Rays, Auld attended Harvard Business School, where he earned his MBA focusing on managing human capital, marketing and finance.
 Auld’s previous work experience includes serving as lead teacher and director of development for the East Palo Alto Charter School in California.